groddeck/favorites/README.md

 ## Goals

 - Implement an application that reads an outside file
-- Implement an application that produces an output file
+- Implement an application that produces an output file of lists of popular paired artists
 - Optimize run-time of an algorithm